 As an Associate Professor in the School of Critical and Creative Studies, his areas of specialization include the history and analysis of North American and Japanese comics, the Gothic and other popular genres, American prose fiction, and the literary representation of urban space.
 He is the author of over a dozen scholarly articles and book chapters, as well as a co-author of several comics.

-Kristine Williamson, Executive Director - Engagement
+Kristine Williamson, Vice President - Engagement

 Kristine has nearly two decades of senior management experience in the private, public and non-profit sectors.
 A recognized leader in fundraising strategy and management, Kristine comes to us from her own consultancy where she worked with national and regional charitable organizations to realize stability and fundraising success.